MRtrix3/mrtrix3/docs/installation/mac_install.rst

        git clone git@github.com:MRtrix3/mrtrix3.git

-2. Make sure the Qt5 tools are in your PATH, and also the GSL ones if not in a standard location (edit as appropriate):
+2. Make sure the Qt5 tools are in your PATH, and also the Eigen ones if not in a standard location (edit as appropriate):

    ::